 If you arrive late to a lesson, it is still over at the scheduled time.

-Students should be practicing lesson assignments (not only band "pass-offs") most days of the week in order to show improvement.
+Students should be practicing lesson assignments (not only band class music) most days of the week in order to show improvement.
 Lessons are not the time to practice - it's the time to show me what you have already practiced.
+Thirty minutes of practice a day is appropriate.

 Students should bring all lesson materials each week (my assignment sheet, method book, etc.).
 If your instrument is being fixed, you may bring a reed to your lesson and play my instrument.